Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

 \subsection{Cross-fitted model-assisted estimation under other sampling designs}

 In this section, we discuss the implementation of cross-fitting under more general sampling designs.
 For simplicity, we temporarily restrict attention to the case of two folds ($K=2$).
 The key simplification under Poisson sampling (see Section \eqref{Sec:POI_MA}) arises from the independence of the sampling indicators $(I_k)_{k\in U}$.
 By randomly partitioning $U$ into two folds $U_1$ and $U_2$, it follows that $(I_k)_{k\in U_1}$ and $(I_k)_{k\in U_2}$ are independent.
 Therefore, a regression function estimator $\widehat{m}_1$ constructed using observations from $U_1$ is independent of $(I_k)_{k\in U_2}$, leading to a particularly simple theoretical analysis.
 However, for most sampling designs, the sampling indicators $(I_k)_{k\in U_1}$ and $(I_k)_{k\in U_2}$ are generally not independent.
-In a causal inference setting, \cite{lu2025conditional} show that conditional independence can nevertheless be achieved, provided that the folds $U_1$ and $U_2$ are constructed in a specific manner.
-Translating their approach to survey sampling, for simple random sampling without replacement (SRSWOR), Bernoulli sampling, and stratified SRSWOR, they show how to partition $U$ such that
+In a causal inference setting, \cite{lu2025conditional} proposed a design-aware cross-fitting construction in which the folds are built precisely to ensure conditional independence across folds.
+Translated to survey sampling, their idea can be used for SRSWOR, Bernoulli sampling, and stratified SRSWOR.
+For instance, under SRSWOR with two folds, one splits the sampled units and the non-sampled units separately: the sample $S$ is partitioned into $S_1$ and $S_2$, and the non-sampled units $U\setminus S$ are partitioned into two corresponding parts.
+The folds $U_1$ and $U_2$ are then formed by combining the sampled and non-sampled units assigned to each fold.
+This construction is designed so that